EldarkX/TeachYourselfGameEngineering/README.md

   <li>Aknowledges</li>
 </ol>
 <h2>Before we start</h2>
 <p>On this survey you need both a motivation and a proper approach to learn a lot of new knowledges.
-I highy recommend you to read <a href="https://www.calnewport.com/books/deep-work/">Deep Work by Cal Newport</a> and [Learning How To Learn by Barbara Oakley](https://barbaraoakley.com/books/learning-how-to-learn/).
+I strongly suggest you read <a href="https://www.calnewport.com/books/deep-work/">Deep Work by Cal Newport</a> and <a href="https://barbaraoakley.com/books/learning-how-to-learn/">Learning How To Learn by Barbara Oakley</a> books.
 These books help you prepare to the hard work and you will be studying much more efficiently.</p>
 <h4>Notaion</h4>
 <ul>
   <li><strong>Neccessary resource</strong></li>